Phone: (201) 692-2300

 Vigilance and Performance on a Subitizing Task

-program (just click on the link to download it).
+MS-DOS program (just click on the link to download

-When a vigilance period is over, enter "9" to view the results
+a vigilance period is over, enter "9" to view the

-For proper function and timing of this and some
+and timing of this and some other DOS programs

-Vigil will not run properly in an XP DOS emulation, and, of
+run properly in an XP DOS emulation, and, of course,

 Mortality Salience (Terror Management Theory) and the Value of an Extended Life